 Outcome measures examine an end point of care.
 Outcomes may include death, cost of care, satisfaction, or absence of disease.

 For chronic conditions, outcomes are often measured as absence of complications of the chronic disease (such as no heart attack for people with heart disease) or an end result (such as the survival rate for dialysis patients).

 When the outcome desired is something that does not happen, it can be difficult to measure.
 The length of time between some outcomes and events in the system that might influence them is another measurement challenge.
 In these cases, longer periods of measurement are necessary, because, for example, a heart attack could occur at any time in a person's life.
 Also, outcome measures may not provide as much focused information about what went wrong in the system and possibly contributed to a bad outcome.
 For example, it is difficult to know whether a diabetes-related death resulted from a failure to prevent, a failure to diagnose, or a failure of the patient and clinical staff to manage the condition.

-Outcome measures in the State Snapshots include infant mortality rates, cancer deaths, and survey results related to getting appointments for care.
+Outcome measures in the State Snapshots include measures such as cancer deaths, inpatient hospitalizations for diabetes, and survey results related to getting appointments for care.
 Trends in these measures generally indicate that the system may be improving or deteriorating, but the reasons are usually more difficult to discern.

 Summary Versus Individual Measures

 Users of the State Snapshots will often observe multiple measures related to a single topic.
 A State may perform well on one measure and poorly on another similar measure.